TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Introduction

 \bheading{Contributions.} We make the following contributions: \begin{packeditemize} \item We introduce \sysname, an efficient rollup design that leverages TEEs for off-chain transaction execution. \sysname utilizes a group of heterogeneous TEEs, designed to tolerate the compromise of TEEs.
 Additionally, \sysname incorporates data availability providers to reduce on-chain storage costs.

 \item We address the redeemability issue stemming from TEEs' unavailability.
-Our challenge mechanism ensures the redeemability of user funds, even during periods of system crash because of TEEs unavailability.
+Our challenge mechanism ensures the redeemability of user funds, even during periods of system crash, because of the unavailability issues of TEEs.
 Besides, we implement penalization mechanisms to ensure the diligent operation of data availability providers.

 \item We conduct experimentation on the prototyped \sysname to evaluate its performance compared to ZK-rollup and OP-rollup.
-Our experimental results demonstrate that the transaction fee in \sysname is significantly lower at 0.006 USD compared to StarkNet's 0.043 USD, showcasing the efficiency of our approach.
+Our experimental results demonstrate that the transaction fee in \sysname is significantly lower at \$0.006 compared to StarkNet's \$0.043, showcasing the efficiency of our approach.
 Moreover, \sysname maintains a normal withdrawal time of a few minutes, consistent with StarkNet and better than OP-rollup schemes such as Optimism. \end{packeditemize}

 \bheading{Roadmap.} We introduce related work in~\secref{sec:background} and the system model and goal in~\secref{sec:model}.
 The preliminaries are provided in~\secref{sec:preliminary} We present the system design in~\secref{sec:design}, followed by the security analysis in~\secref{sec:analysis}.
 The system performance is evaluated in~\secref{sec:evaluate}.
 Finally, the paper is concluded in~\secref{sec:conclusion}.